DFE-Digital/claim-additional-payments-for-teaching/docs/first-line-support-developer-runbook.md

 may not have worked on this service before.
 It explains how to perform some tasks that you might get asked to do.

-## Non-standard things about this project

-- We usually use the word “development” to refer to the `development` environment in Azure — this is what other projects might call “staging”.
-To refer to the application running on a developer’s machine, we usually include the word “local”, for example “local development”.

 ## Support tasks

 If you want to do one of these tasks and you don’t have what you need, see the